iLuJack/rag-llm-demo/readme.md

 1. `document_loader.py` reads text files from `data/` and splits them into chunks
 2. `embedding_store.py` converts these chunks into vectors and stores them in `chroma_db/`
 3. `ollama_rag_chatbot.py` uses the `chroma_db/` to find relevant information when answering questions
+4. `app.py` provides a user-friendly web interface to interact with the chatbot

 ## Requirements